-I always find it amusing when you ask another family member to recount a well-known story and you’re presented with a different book in the Bible; similar but not quite the same version of events.
+I always find it amusing when you ask a relative to recount a well-known family story and you’re presented with a different book in the Bible.
+Similar but not quite the same version of events.

 Steal Someone Else’s Family History for Free

 In a writing workshop, we were once asked to listen to two family stories of another person in the group.
 We then wrote down ‘important’ details as they spoke and afterwards retold the story to everyone.

 Each persons’ had something intriguing about it, whether it was a mysterious or funny event, an object or a distinctive characteristic of an ancestor.